MontpellierJS/react-intro/README.md

 It's not written in ES6 but if someone want to migrate, we will be pleased.

+## Workshop plan

+1. Creating our first components
+2. Introduce data with props
+3. Create a stateful component
+4. Introduce Flux with Redux
+5. And so on...

 ## Must Read

 * [Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html)